Authenticating with client certificates

 show aaa certParams

-To configure the AAA client certificate parameters by using the configuration utility
+To configure the authentication, authorization, and auditing client certificate parameters by using the configuration utility

 - Navigate to Security > AAA - Application Traffic > Virtual Servers.